 On your product pages and blogs

 Your product pages are likely optimized for user experience and mobile use.
 But what if your visitor has a question?
-You wouldn’t want them to have to hunt for the best way to contact you, as they could easily lose interest along the way, and leave your website.
-If they can simply click a button on the product page, jump-starting a WhatsApp conversation on their mobile phone or via WhatsApp Web on their PC, the process will feel much more seamless for them, retaining a good image of your brand.
+You wouldn’t want them to hunt for the best way to contact you, as they could quickly lose interest and leave your website.
+Instead, if they can click a button on the product page and jump-start a WhatsApp conversation on their mobile phone or via WhatsApp Web on their PC, the process will feel much more seamless, retaining a good image of your brand.

 On Social Media (organic)